 Stress was one of the problems that all students experienced.
-Problems that arose included anxiety, depressive symptoms, anxiety, loneliness and fear, which were consistent with other studies that investigated the stress level during lockdown.
-Negative interaction with parents, fear of one's and family's health, low self-efficacy, and unemployment are associated with mental health of lockdown students.
-The youth, who are usually more socially active, are more prone to the negative psychological experience of social distancing and lockdown measures.
-In the stress level during lockdown measures.
+Problems that arose included anxiety, depressive symptoms, anxiety, loneliness and fear, which were consistent with other studies that investigated the stress level during lockdown.31-35 Negative interaction with parents, fear of one's and family's health, low self-efficacy, and unemployment are associated with mental health of lockdown students.36 The youth, who are usually more socially active, are more prone to the negative psychological experience of social distancing and lockdown measures.31

-Another experience reported by the students due to the unexpected change in the living environment was the feeling of insecurity and anxiety about the future, which was consistent with other studies.37 Factors such as lower physical activity, longer use of electronic devices, irregular sleep pattern and poor diet, stress, fear of illness, monotony, frustration, and lack of face-to-face contact with classmates, friends and professors have had devastating effects on students' mental health.38 The results of the Hinderaker's study showed that counseling sessions helped students to reduce their anxiety and fear as well as stress.39 Holding online counseling sessions for students can create a favorable atmosphere for them.40 games were the activities that students performed during lockdown, which were consistent with other studies.20 The results of a study showed that during the lockdown period, some students were engaged in hobbies such as drawing, gardening, reading novels, and others were engaged in learning handicrafts and cooking in online classes.41
+Another experience reported by the students due to the unexpected change in the living environment was the feeling of insecurity and anxiety about the future, which was consistent with other studies.37 Factors such as lower physical activity, longer use of electronic devices, irregular sleep pattern and poor diet, stress, fear of illness, monotony, frustration, and lack of face-to-face contact with classmates, friends and professors have had devastating effects on students' mental health.38 The results of the Hinderaker's study showed that counseling sessions helped students to reduce their anxiety and fear as well as stress.39 Holding online counseling sessions for students can create a favorable atmosphere for them.40

+This study showed that lockdown provided a good opportunity to spend time with family.
+Watching movies, sleeping, cooking, and playing online games were the activities that students performed during lockdown, which were consistent with other studies.20 The results of a study showed that during the lockdown period, some students were engaged in hobbies such as drawing, gardening, reading novels, and others were engaged in learning handicrafts and cooking in online classes.41